sebcampos/HomeSecurityCamera/django_module/README.md

 # Django
-Now that we have our dependancies squared away we can begin developing our django project In our venv we will run the command (I chose to name the project SecurityCamera but you can name it whatever youd like)
+Now that we have our dependancies squared away we can begin developing our django project.
+In our venv we will run the command below (I chose to name the project SecurityCamera but you can name it whatever youd like)

 `python3 -m django startproject SecurityCamera`